Hybrid Federated Learning: Algorithms and Implementation: Introduction

-\item We evaluate the performance of the hybrid FL algorithm on real data sets that learn a federated model with its achieved learning accuracy comparable to that learned in centralized settings. \end{noindlist}
+\item We evaluated the performance of the hybrid FL algorithm on a real dataset.
+The learned model achieved an accuracy that was comparable to that by a centrally trained model. \end{noindlist}